spring-media/apps-android-testdevicemanager/README.md

 # apps-android-testdevicemanager
 Gradle custom plugin to setup test devices.

+# What is it?
-This custom gradle plugin can be used to set up test devices in a CI build.
+Testdevicemanager can be used to set up test devices in a CI build.
 The main purpose is to setup Android test devices for espresso ui testing.

 # Features